Your Guide to Planning, Planting, and Growing Lilies

-As the blossoms fade, snip them off to keep the plants looking neat.
-You can eventually remove the entire cluster of spent flowers, but leave behind as much stem as possible.
+As the blossoms begin to fade, you can snip them off to keep the plants looking neat.
+When all the flowers are spent, remove the entire cluster of spent flowers, but leave the rest of the stem in place.
 Allow the stem and the leaves to continue growing until they turn yellow in late summer or fall.
-At this point, cut the stems back to within a couple inches of the soil surface.
+At this point you can cut the stems back to within a couple inches of the soil surface.

 Lilies are cold hardy in zones 4-9, so the bulbs may be left right in the garden for the entire winter.

 Over time, most lily bulbs will multiply and the plants will grow into large clumps with many stems.
 Lily bulbs don't mind being crowded and it's rarely necessary to divide them.